 learn how to keep safe when hunting season hiking!

-In Center of Rockland, at one of the many parking spaces in the center or at Dunkin Donuts eastern lot away from the door.
+continue following East Water into the Center of Rockland, at one of the many parking spaces in the center or at Dunkin Donuts eastern lot away from the door.